-Here are five of the easiest to create and cleanest budget vs. actual (target) Excel charts.
+Here are five of the easiest to create and cleanest budget vs. actual (target) Excel charts you might need as a consultant.
 I spent three hours searching through different Excel techniques and methods on the web and picked these five for being easy to create and cleanly showing the differences between budget and actual values.

 The world uses Excel’s budget vs. actual charts to monitor how far ahead or behind they are on budgets and projects.
 These charts are invaluable for prodding us to meet our goals.